Post OPT Responsibilities

 - Please feel free to consult with OIS at any time.

 - Since you have completed your program, you are no longer eligible to enroll in Fordham’s health insurance plan.
-If you wish to enroll in a health insurance plan, our professional association provided a list of health insurance companies that offer health insurance plans for international students. https://www.nafsa.org/Professional_Resources/Browse_by_Interest/International_Students_and_Scholars/Network_Resources/International_Enrollment_Management/Health_Insurance_Companies/OIS also has brochures available for pick up for two of the health insurance providers: ISO and PSI.
+If you wish to enroll in a health insurance plan, our professional association provided a list of health insurance companies that offer health insurance plans for international students.
+Find more information for health insurance providers ISO and PSI.